 Why this accelerated global growth

-- Lower labor cost
+- Lower production costs

 - Faster category expansion

-- High production capacity
+- High manufacturing capacity

 - Access to specialized machinery

-- Strong supply-chain resilience
+- Supply-chain resilience

-Diverse production = fewer delays, fewer risks, and more consistent scaling.
+💬 OEM Insight: Diversified manufacturing means fewer delays, fewer risks, and more consistent scaling.

 4. Cultural Influence Helped Adidas Reach New Markets

-- Hip-hop communities embraced Adidas early
+- Hip-hop communities adopted Adidas early

-- Collaborations with Kanye West, Pharrell, Y-3
+- Collaborations with Kanye West, Pharrell Williams, and Y-3

-- Strong presence in football, running, training
+- Strong presence in football, running, and training

-- Iconic three-stripe identity
+- The instantly recognizable three-stripe identity

 Adidas vs competitors (culture impact)